JonathanRoth13/escapade/README.md

 # Escapade

 A Quarto engine that solves the complete game tree using tablebase generation for sub-microsecond lookups.
 Written in Rust for performance and ergonomic bit-array representations of the board.
-[Play it here.](https://roth13.com)
+[Play it here.](https://roth13.com) You can run this locally using `docker compose up`.

 ## Quarto